skillpub/collaboration/docs/features.md

 ### Images/graphs redirection to Chat App

-You use the habitual Python modules for showing images,
+You just use the habitual Python modules for showing images.

-Example 1 - `Image.show()`
+Example 1 - `Image`, *skills/iss.py*

 ```python
 from urllib.request import urlopen